hurwitzlab/muscope-blast/README.md

 # Dependencies

-muSCOPE BLAST needs a Python 3 virtual environment called 'mublast'.
+Ohana BLAST needs a Python 3 virtual environment called 'mublast'.
 The file requirements.txt lists the packages that must be installed in 'mublast'.
 Using conda the virtual environment can be created this way:

 ```